Necessity Defense and Intentional Torts

 - The damage done to the barn was much less than the harm you may have endured otherwise

 On the other hand, public necessity is when you've trespassed or damaged someone's property to prevent harm to the greater community.
 This often applies to public employees like firefighters and police officers.
 For example, the police are chasing a dangerous criminal who decides to hide in your backyard.
 The police eventually catch the criminal there.
 They could assert the public necessity defense if you tried suing them for trampling your roses and breaking a garden gnome.

 Do You Still Have to Pay for the Damage Done?

 If you successfully argue your necessity defense, you may not have to pay for some or any of the damage you caused.
 This is usually true for instances of public necessity.
 For private necessity cases, you are generally still on the hook for the damage you caused.
 But you wouldn't be liable for additional costs, like punitive damages or nominal damages.

 For example, only the plaintiff's property was damaged in the barn scenario above.
 You would have to pay for the damage you caused breaking into the barn, but nothing beyond that.
 If the property owner or some third person endured pain and suffering due to your break-in, you could still be liable for those damages.
 Fair public policy may require that you would pay for their medical expenses.

 Get Help Arguing Your Necessity Defense

-The necessity defense can be a powerful tool for limiting or defeating liability if you’re being sued for an intentional tort like trespassing or conversion.
-Therefore, it’s important to have someone arguing for you who understands the necessity defense laws in your state.
-Protect yourself against unjustified liability by contacting a local defense attorney who has experience asserting the necessity defense against intentional tort claims.
+The necessity defense can be a powerful tool for limiting or defeating liability if you're being sued for an intentional tort like trespassing or conversion.
+It's important to have someone arguing for you who understands the necessity defense laws in your state.
+Protect yourself against unjustified liability by contacting a local defense attorney with experience asserting the necessary defense against intentional tort claims.